 Step 2: Loosen the copper line.
 If your water is hooked up to a T valve instead of a spigot adaptor, you must undo the copper line to allow the water to drain.
 Copper lines can usually be loosened with a small adjustable wrench and a ˝” wrench.
 If you can't get it loose from the spigot adaptor, at least do the next step to minimize any freeze danger.

 Step 3: Turn on your cooler at the thermostat.
 Set the cooler to run in the cool mode with the pump on.
 This will allow the float seal to relax and relieve the pressure/vacuum in the waterline.
 Some water may run out of the tube at this time.
-The rest of the steps listed below require roof access, except step 7.
+The rest of the steps listed below require roof access.
 The idea is to run the cooler for long enough to initiate the pre-cool cycle, allowing the float and solenoid valves to open.
-On AeroCool ProStats, press the “drain” button, wait 2minutes, then shut off your thermostat power button.
+On AeroCool ProStats, press the “drain” button, wait 2 minutes, then shut off your thermostat power button.
 On BreezAir coolers with AutoDrain systems, turn off the thermostat with the power button.
 Your cooler will automatically drain 3-4 hours after power-off, or you can follow the steps below.
 The rest of the steps listed below require roof access.
 See Step 6 regarding draining.

 Step 4: Disconnect the waterline at the cooler.
 Try not to disturb the float alignment or loosen the float fittings, only the waterline fitting.